 Perley Mills Community Forest

-Loon Echo Land Trust is collaborating with the towns of Denmark, Bridgton and Sebago to protect the 1600 acre Perley Mills property in order to create a community forest.
-The majority of the land will be owned and managed by the Town of Denmark, pending voter approval, with a conservation easement held by Loon Echo.
+Loon Echo Land Trust collaborated with the towns of Denmark, Bridgton and Sebago to protect the 1600 acre Perley Mills property in order to create a community forest.
+The land is owned and managed by the Town of Denmark and the Town of Sebago, with conservation easements held by Loon Echo.

 The property contains three miles of the Narrow Gauge Trail, a state ITS 89 snowmobile and regional ATV network, as well as Pickerel Pond and Willett Pond.
 With many important ecological, recreational and economic features, protecting this parcel as public open space and managed forestland is an asset to the surrounding communities.

 In December of 2013, Loon Echo purchased the 1,600 acre property from K&W Timberlands.
 In January 2015, the Town of Sebago took ownership of 130 acres of land on Swamp Road in the southern portion of the Perley Mills property.
 In April 2015, the Town of Denmark took ownership of the remaining acres in Bridgton and Denmark.
 Loon Echo reserved perpetual conservation easements on both properties to ensure the properties remains undeveloped and available to the public for a variety of recreational uses including snowmobiling and hunting.